top of page

 We know that inserting a needle into trigger points can cause a favorable biochemical and electrophysiologic change, which assists

 in reducing pain and improving motion.
 A local twitch response (LTR) may be elicited in the muscle which is a spinal cord reflex.
 Simply put, a LTR is a small, involuntary muscle contraction.
-Stimulating a LTR has been shown to be beneficial.
+Stimulating a LTR has shown to be beneficial in some studies.

 WHAT TYPES OF ISSUES CAN BE TREATED WITH DRY NEEDLING?